athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Actions/Subsist.md

 You try to provide food and shelter for yourself, and possibly others as well, with a standard of living.
-This typically uses Society if you’re in a settlement or Survival if you’re in the wild.
+This typically uses Society if you're in a settlement or Survival if you're in the wild.
 The GM determines the DC based on the nature of the place where you're trying to Subsist.
 You might need a minimum proficiency rank to Subsist in particularly strange environments.
 Unlike most downtime activities, you can Subsist after 8 hours or less of exploration, but if you do, you take a –5 penalty.

 ## Sample Subsist Tasks